JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab0-ConfigureLabEnvironment.md

 2. Sign in using the same login credentials that were used to configure the developer environment in Exercise 1.

-3. Once signed in, you will see your developer environment appear in the list underneath **Environments & Solutions**.
+3. Once signed in, you will see your new Auth Profile in the list.
 This may take several minutes to appear:

     ![](Images/Lab0-ConfigureLabEnvironment/E4_2.png)